How to Change a Car Battery

 Time Required: Under 2 hours

-Your car's battery is its heart - when you have a dead battery, your car isn't going to run.
+Your car won’t run with a dead battery.
 While this can be a major inconvenience, there is a simple solution.
 Avoid tow truck costs and a trip to the auto repair shop with this step-by-step guide on how to change a car battery.

 - Make sure the car is in park and the emergency brake is engaged.